-A woman is considered a woman of childbearing potential (WOCBP), ie, fertile, following menarche and until becoming post-menopausal unless permanently sterile.
+A woman is considered a woman of childbearing potential, ie fertile, following menarche and until becoming post-menopausal unless permanently sterile.
 Permanent sterilization methods include hysterectomy, and bilateral oophorectomy.
 A postmenopausal state is defined as no menses for 12 months without an alternative medical cause.
-A high follicle stimulating hormone (FSH) level in the postmenopausal range (FSH >40 IU/L) may be used to confirm a post-menopausal state in younger women (eg, those <45 year old) or women who are not using hormonal contraception or hormonal replacement therapy.
+A high FSH level in the postmenopausal range (FSH >40 IU/L) may be used to confirm a post-menopausal state in younger women (eg, those <45 year old) or women who are not using hormonal contraception or hormonal replacement therapy.
 However, in the absence of 12 months of amenorrhea, a single FSH measurement is insufficient.